 Do you really have to relaunch?
 And if so, what questions do you need to ask?
 Conversion hacker Jörg Dennis Krüger asks the right questions, shows when a relaunch is necessary and when not - and what advantages and disadvantages the relaunch has compared to continuous optimization.

-Make your own shop more successful with conversion hacking?
-Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/
+Make your own store more successful with conversion hacking?
+Make a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 TRANSCRIPTION OF THIS EPISODE OF THE PODCAST

 Welcome to the fourth episode of the Conversion Hacking Podcast.
 My name is Jörg Dennis Krüger and as my welcome commando just said, yes, I am the conversion hacker.
 My topic today is relanuches.
 Relanuches especially in the online store and why you should maybe avoid them.

 In advance, the note again: On 5.11.2019 is Think-Conversion in Berlin.
 My small event with two seminars on conversion thinking and conversion hacking.
 There are still tickets available!
 More information on Think-Conversion.de.
 I look forward to seeing quite a few, there in Berlin.

 But now let's get right into the topic of Relanuches.
 Because quite honestly, relanuches are evil relanuches: I don't know why so many companies are always thinking about the next relaunch.
 Because there's so much you can do wrong with a re-launch!
 A re-launch like this is incredibly complicated, incredibly risky and re-launch insolvency is not a fairy tale, it has happened often enough.
 And maybe just the risk of insolvency.

 But you rebuild a lot and think yes, now everything will be better.
 But you develop completely away from what the users actually want, what the users are used to and so on, and build something where no one feels at home anymore.